Back to school? Even as a little girl, I could hardly wait for morning.

 This morning checklist gives them the direction they need to get up and going.
 Because we all sometimes need reminding to put on pants or brush our teeth.

 Finally I’ve included a set of Bible verses to encourage you throughout your school year.
 Homeschooling can get rough on some days.
 We all need reminding that God is with us.
 He equips us.
 He sustains us.
 These cards give you some great memory verses for the entire family.

-To get your FREE download, simply click on the button below and enter your email address.
-Then check your email inbox for the download link.
+To get your FREE download, simply fill out the form below.
 Be sure to check your spam box if you don’t see your freebie email within 30 minutes.

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.